Skip to primary navigation Skip to content Skip to footer

 9. Thyme Burger at Thyme on Section

-A hand-seasoned patty topped with goat cheese, mushrooms, arugula, tomato, red onion, and truffle aioli, all on a toasted bun.
+An unforgettable burger.
+A hand-seasoned patty topped with goat cheese, mushrooms, arugula, tomato, red onion, and truffle aioli on a toasted bun.
+One of the best burgers you will ever eat, and a must-have in Fairhope.

 10. Mushroom Toast at The Hope Farm